niladrridas/interactive-quiz/README.md

-Here is the updated README in markdown format:

----

 # Interactive Quiz

 This is an interactive quiz web application where users can test their knowledge in various subjects such as Coding, Physics, and Mathematics.